greatlalbabu/Bikaner-wala/README.md

 Throughout the project, we encountered challenges that pushed us to grow.
 Personally, I found animation and responsive design to be areas where I needed improvement.
 Navigating these aspects proved to be a learning curve, and the team collaborated to address and overcome these challenges.

 **Collaboration and Mentorship**
 Working with a diverse team of professionals, we learned the importance of effective communication and collaboration.
-The mentorship provided by our captain and guidance from our mentor played a crucial role in steering the project in the right direction.
+The mentorship provided by our institute geekster and guidance from our mentor(**Lokesh katariya**) played a crucial role in steering the project in the right direction.
 The commitment of the team, despite our time constraints, demonstrated the strength of our collaboration.

 **Future Considerations**
 As we reflect on our project, we recognize the potential for further improvement.
 While the current clone is a testament to our collective efforts, we believe that integrating animations and responsive design in future projects will significantly enhance the user interface and experience.